Common Name(s): Tineo

 Grain/Texture: Grain is straight, with a uniform medium texture and good natural luster.

-Endgrain: Diffuse-porous; exclusively solitary; small pores in no specific arrangement, very numerous; tyloses and mineral deposits occasionally present; parenchyma not visible; medium to wide rays, spacing normal.
+Endgrain: Diffuse-porous; exclusively solitary; small pores in no specific arrangement, very numerous; tyloses and mineral deposits occasionally present, though not visible with hand lens; parenchyma not visible; medium to wide rays, spacing normal.

 Rot Resistance: Rated as non-durable, and also susceptible to insect attack.